jbman223/slate/source/index.md

 apikey | true | The API key attached to the current profile. | Query String type | true | The type of data being uploaded in this request. | Query String

+###Input Types

+Type ID | Description | Example
+1 | Binary input data.
+A zipcode is entered into a list one time for each potential sale, with a binary 1 or 0 representing a successful or unsuccessful sale respectively. | `34109,1;34109,0`

 ###Post Parameters

 In the post body, a list of zipcodes should be included in the proper format type supplied in the URL.